percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 - Each instance of a service gets a `service_type` attribute so one can clearly tell what type of database it is, for instance: `mysql`, `postgresql`, `mongodb`, etc.

 - Every service is related to a certain node via its `node_id` attribute.
-This feature allows to support multiple instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.
+This feature allows to support monitoring of multiple instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.

 - Starting with PMM 2.41.0, each instance of a service gets a `version` attribute to the response of the endpoint that provides a list of services being monitored by PMM.
 This makes it easy to visualize the database server version.